 Fix: plan the test date at least 12 weeks before any Bright Futures submission deadline.

-The Classic Learning Test uses passages from classical literature, philosophy, and primary scientific texts (Aristotle, C.S.
-Lewis, Dostoevsky) rather than the SAT's contemporary texts and data graphics.
-It's scored on 120 points (40 per section across Verbal, Grammar/Writing, Quantitative), accepted by 200+ colleges, and costs ~$49–$65.
+The Classic Learning Test (CLT) is a college admissions exam that uses passages from classical literature, philosophy, and primary scientific texts, authors like Aristotle, C.S.
+Lewis, and Dostoevsky, rather than the contemporary informational texts used by the SAT.
+The CLT is scored on a 120-point scale (40 points per section across Verbal Reasoning, Grammar/Writing, and Quantitative Reasoning).
+The CLT is accepted by 200+ colleges and costs approximately $49-$65.

-On the 120-point scale, the national average is roughly 72–78.
-Competitive scores for selective CLT-accepting colleges fall between 88–105+.
-For Bright Futures, the target depends on OSFA's current equivalency table and award tier.
-Above 90 is strong for most CLT college applications.
+The CLT is scored on a 120-point scale, with a national average around 72-78.
+Competitive scores for selective CLT-accepting colleges typically fall between 88-105+.
+A score above 90 is considered strong for most CLT-accepting college applications.